MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ### Support contacts

 The **Report a problem** section displays an email address or hyperlink for you to get in contact with customer support person or team.
-If you are the [!INCLUDE[prodshort](includes/prodshort.md)] reselling partner for a tenant, you can set up your preferred support contact details in the **Support Contact Info Card** page.
-For more information, see [Configuring Technical Support](/dynamics365/business-central/dev-itpro/technical-support) in the developer and ITpro content for [!INCLUDE [prodshort](includes/prodshort.md)].
+If you are the [!INCLUDE[prodshort](includes/prodshort.md)] reselling partner for a tenant, you can set up your preferred support contact details in the admin center.
+For more information, see [TConfiguring the support experience](/dynamics365/business-central/dev-itpro/technical-support#configuring-the-support-experience) in the ITpro content for [!INCLUDE [prodshort](includes/prodshort.md)].

-To alert your partner to a problem, choose the link.
-This opens a new email in your default email editor, and you can then add the technical information about your Azure Active Directory tenant and any other information that you find relevant.
+To alert your partner to a problem, choose the link to either send an email or open their support site in a new browser tab.
+You can then add the technical information about your Azure Active Directory tenant and any other information that you find relevant.

 ## See Also